jg-you/twitter-ux-changes/readme.md

-**What is this?**: A crowdsourced list of Twitter UX changes.
+**What is this?** A crowdsourced list of Twitter UX changes.

-**Why?**: Computational social analyses of Twitter data might be affected by UI and UX changes.
-Check your findings against this list to see if observed effects could be driven by these changes.
+**Why?** Computational social analyses of Twitter data might be affected by UI and UX changes.
+Check your findings against this list to see if observed effects could be driven by interface changes.

-**What do we care about?**: All visible change to the interface and user interaction.
+**What is included?** All visible change to the interface and user interaction.
 Back-end changes are not listed here.

 Contributions are welcome!